vim-autoformat/vim-autoformat/README.markdown

 You can specify how to use which formatprograms for which filetypes.
 A set of reasonable defaults are given, so you should be able to use it right away.
 Check the list of formatprograms to see which languages are supported by default.
+You can easily customize or add your own formatprogram.

 How to install (Vundle)
 -----------------------